noamrubin22/theRoasters/README.md

 # My project
-The most efficient timetable needs to be created for the students of UvA Science park.
+The most efficient schedule needs to be created for the students of UvA Science Park.

 ## Getting Started
-These scripts are written in Python3.6.3.
+These scripts are written in Python 3.6.3.
 The requirements.txt consists of the needed packages to run the code successfully.

 ### Prerequisites
-The required packages are easliy installed through:
+The required packages are easily installed through:

 ```
 pip install -r requirements.txt
+pip install matplotlib
 ```

 ### Structure